wojtek9/QuizTrove/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Idea: Language Learning Adventure Game

+Create an immersive web-based language learning adventure game that not only teaches language skills but also engages users through interactive gameplay.
+This unique project will demonstrate your creativity, frontend development, and game design abilities.

+Here's a breakdown of the project:

+Language Learning Modules:

+Develop interactive language lessons for different proficiency levels, covering vocabulary, grammar, pronunciation, and cultural insights.
+Implement challenges like word puzzles, matching games, quizzes, and voice recognition exercises.
+Interactive Storyline:

+Design an engaging storyline where players navigate through different scenarios, solving puzzles and challenges.
+Incorporate dialogues and conversations to practice real-world language usage.
+Dynamic Progress Tracking:

+Create a user profile and tracking system that monitors the player's progress and adapts the difficulty of lessons accordingly.
+Choice-based Gameplay:

+Let players make choices that impact the storyline and their language learning journey.
+Use React to implement dynamic branching based on player decisions.
+Leaderboards and Competitions:

+Integrate a leaderboard system where players can compete based on language proficiency and game completion.
+Visual and Audio Assets:

+Incorporate visually appealing graphics and animations to enhance the gaming experience.
+Use HTML5 audio features for language pronunciation exercises.
+Social Sharing and Multiplayer Mode:

+Allow players to share their progress and achievements on social media.
+Implement a multiplayer mode where users can practice language skills with friends.
+Technology Stack:

+Frontend: React.js for interactive components and game mechanics.
+Backend: Node.js with a database (MongoDB or PostgreSQL) for user profiles and progress tracking.
+Game Logic: JavaScript for implementing gameplay mechanics and branching storylines.
+Multimedia: HTML5 audio, CSS animations, and SVG graphics.
+By creating a language learning adventure game, you'll not only demonstrate your technical expertise but also your ability to create a unique and engaging application that provides real value to users.
+This project will stand out on your resume and highlight your creativity, gamification skills, and frontend development capabilities.